PeytonRG/BootstrapToaster/README.md

 1. `status`: The status/urgency of the toast.
 Affects status icon and ARIA accessibility features.
 Defaults to 0, which renders no icon.
 Default -> no status icon, same ARIA attributes as success and info toasts
 1. `timeout`: Time in ms until toast disappears automatically.
 Default -> 0, in which case the toast must be manually dismissed.

 Since the invocation is so simple, you can generate a toast from anywhere or for anything!
-For example, here's how you might use it after using JQuery AJAX to post data to an API:
+For example, here's how you might use it after using jQuery AJAX to post data to an API:
 ```JavaScript
 $.ajax({
     type: "POST",